25 of the Best Attractions In Auckland, New Zealand

 • Relax in Silo Park, eat from Food Trucks or take in a movie in the summer months.

 Take a walk along the waterfront and explore the Wynyard Quarter and Silo Park.
-With restaurants, cafés, kids’ play areas and entertainment, you will never be bored down here as it was. a hub during the America’s Cup racing carnival.
+With restaurants, cafés, kids’ play areas, and entertainment, you will never be bored down here as it was.
+It was a hub during the America’s Cup racing carnival.

 Movies in the Park, entertainment and food trucks are down here at different times of the year.
 Check out their websites in the links above to see what is on when you’re in town.